-Keyword research and analysis is one of the most important SEO tasks you can do.
-Unfortunately, it can also be one of the most time-consuming and tedious.
+Keyword research and SEO keyword analysis are two of the most important tasks in your SEO workflow.
+However, they can also be some of the most time-consuming and tedious.

-But, get motivated!
+But get motivated!
 Because keywords are what connect you to your audience.
-Your use of specific words tells Google, Bing, and others what the content on your website is about and they, in turn, present relevant sites to searchers on their results pages (SERPs).
+Your use of specific words tells Google, Bing, and other search engines what the content on your website is about, and they, in turn, present relevant sites to searchers on their results pages (SERPs).

 Keyword analysis is how SEOs determine the value of each word or phrase.
-The right keywords deliver website visitors, but more importantly, can attract active visitors and sale leads.
+The right keywords deliver website visitors, but more importantly, they can attract active visitors and sales leads.

 Keyword analysis is a science and there are a number of factors SEOs look at when they’re determining the value of each keyword term:

-- Intent – Is the person searching on this term looking for general information, or are they looking to complete a transaction?
+- Intent: Is the person searching for this term looking for general information, or are they looking to complete a transaction?

 There are other considerations, as well.
-To avoid missing out on motivated visitors, SEOs need to understand that there are common derivatives, misspellings, or even different terms used by different cultures.
+To avoid missing out on motivated visitors, SEOs need to understand that there are common derivatives, misspellings, or even different terms and idioms used by different cultures.

 Analyzing keywords enables SEOs to prioritize and focus on using the words and phrases that will drive the greatest results.